chartjes/blog/source/_posts/2012-05-14-why-i-began-testing.markdown

 guise of Getting Shit Done Does Not Include Writing Tests.

 So why am I still in the minority that values testing?
-I think it's because many people blond themselves to the reality of how much work they are really getting done.
+I think it's because many people blind themselves to the reality of how much work they are really getting done.
 Writing tests as part of the development process, in my opinion, simply moves the debugging of your application from after you've written the code to while you are still writing it.